hargathor/environment/README.md

-# environment
+# Dot files
-Environment files such as vimrc, bashrc, etc....
+Dot files such as vimrc, bashrc, etc....

 ## Installation